kumu/docs/guides/views-advanced.md

 ### Step 1: Pick your target

-Becoming comfortable writing selectors by hand is the first step to mastering perspectives.
+Becoming comfortable writing selectors by hand is the first step to mastering views.

 The selector can be a single selector, or a comma-separated list of selectors: